SamStudio8/lost-notes/rust/02-enums-and-patterns.md

 ## Useful std library enums

-### Option
+### Option<T>

-* Used for the commons scenario where a value is something or nothing
+* Encodes the concept of having something or nothing
-* Particularly useful as Rust has no null value
+* Rust has no null value, so this enum is so useful it is included in the prelude